chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_example_user_defined_values.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following rule sets, then uses a user-defined value:
+The following rule sets, and then uses a user-defined value:

 .. code-block:: java